zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/13-sinhala-google.md

 [Msdiv 133] (# msdiv133) {# msdiv133 .ref .msdiv} (13 - 4)

 [APZ 133.1] (# apz133.1) {# apz133.1 .ref .apz} "By virtue of the exalted virtue
-Purity is also said. ”Are some of the important Shramana Brahmins who have exalted the seela Yes.
+Purity is also said.
+"Are some of the important Shramana Brahmins who have exalted the seela Yes.
 They are in a state of seal, in a degree of non-transgression, in a degree of purity Liberation is the liberation from the purgatory of purity.
 And declares.
 It also means practice.
 Chandika Puthra is the same as Shramana